-Norfolk Nursing Home Negligence and Abuse Lawyer
+Norfolk, VA Nursing Home Negligence and Abuse Lawyer

 If we could, many of us would keep our elderly family members home with us for the rest of their lives, but that is not always possible, especially when they need medical care.
-Instead, we trust the care of our loved ones to Norfolk nursing homes like Harbor’s Edge, Commonwealth Senior Living at the Ballentine, and Commonwealth Senior Living at Leigh Hall.
+Instead, we trust the care of our loved ones to local nursing homes like Harbor’s Edge, Commonwealth Senior Living at the Ballentine, and Commonwealth Senior Living at Leigh Hall.

 Since they are subject to federal and state guidelines and charge handsomely for the care they offer, we all expect nursing homes to provide a safe and attentive environment.
-Unfortunately, sometimes we find that nursing home patients are instead suffering from abuse and neglect.
+Unfortunately, sometimes we find that patients are instead suffering from abuse and neglect.

 Signs of Possible Nursing Home Abuse

 Residents in nursing homes cannot always articulate the problems they may be experiencing in their daily lives, so it sometimes takes careful observation—as well as input from a Norfolk attorney—to detect signs of abuse or neglect.
 While you may think of abuse as only physical in nature, a nursing home patient may also be subject to emotional trauma, financial exploitation, sexual abuse, or neglect of basic needs.

 - More frequent bruising